SQL query (new version)

 You can also generate SQL statements in the following ways:

-• On the Data Catalog page, after you add a data catalog, find the target table, right-click it, and select Generate Query SQL.
+• On the Data Catalog page, after you add a data catalog, find the target table, right-click the table, and then select Generate Query SQL.

-• Copy an SQL query shared with you from the Shared Files folder.
+• Copy an SQL query that is shared with you from the Shared Files folder.

-• After editing the SQL, click the Format button at the top to format the code.
+• After you write the SQL code, click the Format button in the toolbar to format the code.

 • SQL query supports Copilot.
-Click the Copilot icon (image) in the upper-right corner of the navigation bar to use features such as code generation and code correction to help you complete your code.
-Copilot also supports automatic code completion in the editor to improve your writing efficiency.
+You can click the Copilot icon (image) in the upper-right corner of the navigation bar to use features such as code generation and code correction to help you write code.
+Copilot also provides in-editor code completion to improve your efficiency.

 Example SQL